Izagu/LethalQuota/README.md

 # LethalQuota
 A recorder for the video game Lethal Company.
-Completed in C++
+Completed in Python